morgannamie/coding-challenge/README.md

 Step 1 (build image): docker build -t python-codingchallenge .
 Step 2 (run container): docker run -v $(pwd):/output/ python-codingchallenge

-This should create the output files
+This should create the output files in directory you run command in
 ```
 * Alternatively, image be pulled from my DockerHub repository using the bash script provided titled "dockerrun.sh"
 ```
 Give permission: chmod +x dockerrun.sh
 Calling script: ./dockerrun.sh

-This should pull the image from the repository and create the output files
+This should pull the image from the repository and create the output files in directory you run command in
 ```